 The Federal Reserve aims for an average annual inflation rate of 2%.
 But they don’t directly control the value of the dollar or the price of goods and services, and inflation sometimes leaps unexpectedly.
-Inflation dilutes the value of your retirement savings, and all other savings for that matter.
+Inflation dilutes the value of your retirement savings — and all other savings for that matter.

-That’s precisely why you shouldn’t leave all your money sitting in a savings account.
+That’s precisely why you shouldn’t just park all your money in a savings account.
 Instead, you can protect against inflation by investing money to earn a return higher than the pace of inflation.
 In the wake of the COVID-19 pandemic and the massive “printing” of new money to spend on stimulus measures, many investors have looked for inflation-proof investments to avoid a post-pandemic drop in the dollar’s value.

-Treasury inflation-protected securities fluctuate in value specifically based on inflation rates.
+Treasury Inflation-Protected Securities fluctuate in value specifically based on inflation rates.
 The Treasury ties their value directly to the Consumer Price Index (CPI), which measures inflation.

 The Treasury issues TIPS at five-, 10-, and 30-year maturities.
 You can buy them new, directly from the Treasury, in increments of $100.
 Or you can buy them from other investors on the secondary market through a brokerage account like SoFi Invest.

 Confused yet?
 Don’t fret — TIPS work differently than normal bonds, which makes them hard for many investors to wrap their head around.
 An example helps clarify how they work.

 Say you buy $1,000 in TIPS that pay 1% interest.
 In the first year, you receive $10 in interest (1% of $1,000), split into two semiannual payments of $5 apiece.